Measuring pair correlations in Bose and Fermi gases via atom-resolved microscopy

 As a first application of the atom-resolved imaging, we measure in Fig.~\ref{fig2:BoseFermicorrelations} the two-particle correlations of a thermal Bose gas and of a deeply degenerate Fermi gas.
 A famous consequence of quantum statistics is that thermal bosons display the tendency to bunch~\cite{Naraschewski1999}, while fermions display anti-bunching: The probability to find two bosons near each other is enhanced above mere chance, while for fermions it is reduced, a phenomenon known as the Fermi hole~\cite{Wigner1934,Paulihole}.
 In the context of quantum gases, the Fermi hole was observed for lattice-trapped fermions in~\cite{Cheuk2016, Hartke2020}.
 For continuum quantum gases, the correlation peak for bosons or hole for fermions has not been observed in situ before.
 The complementary phenomenon in momentum space was observed for bosons and fermions in~\cite{Jeltes2007}.

 The size of the correlation peak or hole is given by the de Broglie wavelength of the particles.
 For fermions, the de Broglie wavelength cannot exceed the interparticle spacing.
 For bosons, one is restricted to temperatures above $T_c$ or, in a trapped gas, to regions outside the BEC, as the latter is second-order coherent ($g^{{2}}{=}1$).
 So for both statistics, the size of the correlation peak or hole is limited by the interparticle spacing.
 To be observable under the microscope, we thus need to work with interparticle distances larger than the spacing of the pinning lattice.
 For the weakly interacting Bose gas of $^{23}$Na, the low density presents a challenge for thermalization.
 We circumvent this by starting with a BEC, applying controlled heating via a parametric drive for 360\,ms, and equilibrating for one second to obtain a low-density thermal cloud close to equilibrium.
 The Fermi gas, on the other hand, is produced near a Feshbach resonance, with excellent thermalization rates.
 For the data in the figure, the final interaction strength is $\eta{=}\log(k_{\rm F} a_{\rm 2D}){=}4.2$, where $a_{\rm 2D}$ is the 2D scattering length~\cite{Petrov2001,Bertaina2011}, related to the 3D scattering length $a_{\textrm{3D}}$ via $a_{\textrm{2D}}{=}2.093\, a_z \exp{(-\sqrt{\frac{\pi}{2}}a_z/a_{\textrm{3D}})}$, where $a_z = \sqrt{\hbar/m\omega_z}$ is the transverse harmonic oscillator length.
 Sizeable correlation peaks and holes are observed in the $g^{(2)}$ correlation function for bosons and fermions (Fig.~\ref{fig2:BoseFermicorrelations}).
 The $g^{(2)}$ function for ideal bosons ($\varepsilon{=}{+1}$) and fermions ($\varepsilon{=}{-1}$) is given by $ g^{(2)}(r){=}1{+}\varepsilon \frac{1}{n^2}\left|\sum_k n_k e^{i \vec{k}\cdot\vec{r}}\right|^2 $ where $n_k$ is the momentum distribution, $\sum_k{=}\int\frac{{\rm d}^2k}{(2\pi)^2}$ and $n{=}\sum_k n_k$ the density.
 For the Bose gas data, a good fit is achieved for the approximation $g^{(2)}(r) = 1 + \exp(-2\pi r^2/\lambda_{\rm dB}^2)$ valid in the non-degenerate regime~\cite{Naraschewski1999}.
 We obtain a thermal de Broglie wavelength $\lambda_{\rm dB} = 4.4\,\rm\mu m$, corresponding to a temperature of $T = 6.9(3)\rm\,nK$.
-A full study of two-particle correlations in the degenerate interacting 2D Bose gas~\cite{Hadzibabic2011} is an important problem for future studies.
+A full study of two-particle correlations in the degenerate interacting 2D Bose gas~\cite{Hadzibabic2011} is an important problem for future studies, in particular as the gas crosses over into a Berezinskii-Kosterlitz-Thouless superfluid, where $g^{(2)}(r)$ is expected to display algebraic decay.
+In the presence of a trap, condensate formation should restore second-order coherence, but strong interatomic repulsion will modify $g^{(2)}(r)$~\cite{Ceperley1995}.